guyulongcs/IJCAI2019_HGAT/README.md

 Then we collect the users' profiles, click and order logs ranging from Feb 2018 to Feb 2019, and the information of items (i.e. products).
 This dataset contains user profiles (gender, age), user's click and order behaviors and product metadata (category information, brand, price, titles).

+# Download link:

+To protect the privacy of users, we only provide samples of the dataset here (i.e. top 1000 lines of each file).
+If you are interested in using the whole dataset for your research, please send your email to guyulongcs@gmail.com.

 # Statistics: